 To check only specific text, first select the text.

 To learn about finding and replacing text, see Find and replace text in Numbers on Mac.

 Set up spell checking for multiple languages

-In System Preferences, you can set up your Mac to automatically check spelling for different languages.
+In System Settings, you can set up your Mac to automatically check spelling for different languages.

-You can also choose a language for spell checking in the Spelling and Grammar window.
+You can also choose a language for spell checking in the Spelling and Grammar window in Numbers.
 Choose Edit > Spelling and Grammar > Show Spelling and Grammar.
 Click the pop-up menu at the bottom of the window, then choose a language.